zrrrzzt/html-validator/README.md

 **url** is required and is the url to the page you want to validate.

-**format** defaults to json but also supports html, xhtml, xml, gnu
+**format** defaults to json but also supports html, xhtml, xml, gnu and text.
+This is the formatting of the returned data.

 ```javascript
 var validator = require('html-validator'),